 Prosecutor: 'Manchester by the Sea' inspired duo to kill son

-These undated photos provided by the Chenango County Sheriff's Department in Norwich, N.Y. shows Heather and Ernest Franklin.
-The couple decided to kill their disabled adoptive son and cover up the crime with a house fire after watching the Oscar-winning movie "Manchester by the Sea," according to the New York prosecutor handling the case.
+This undated photo provided by the Chenango County Sherriffs Office shows Heather Franklin.
+Ernest and Heather Franklin decided to kill their disabled adoptive son and cover up the crime with a house fire after watching the Oscar-winning movie "Manchester by the Sea," according to the New York prosecutor handling the case.

 Add your comments below